Kennebec, South Dakota

-Kennebec is a town in and county seat of Lyman County, South Dakota, United States.
+Kennebec is a town in and the county seat of Lyman County, South Dakota, United States.
 The population was 281 at the 2020 census.

 History

 Kennebec was laid out in 1905.
 Kennebec has served as county seat of Lyman County since 1922.
 The courthouse dates from 1925.

 Transportation

-The highways that run in or near Kennebec are east-west Interstate 90 (I‑90) and South Dakota Highway 273 (SD 273), which is a north-south highway.
+The highways that run in or near Kennebec are east–west Interstate 90 (I‑90) and South Dakota Highway 273 (SD 273), which is a north–south highway.

 The one main transportation for Kennebec is by road (I‑90 and SD 273), as there is no airport, municipal or commercial.
 There are no trains for passengers but the Ringneck & Western Railroad provides freight service to the Wheat Growers' Kennebec Elevator.